-Traits Of An ISTP Personality Type
+Common Traits Of An ISTP Personality Type

-They Are Problem Solvers
+They Can Be Problem Solvers

-People with the ISTP personality are often very analytical, which can make them great problem solvers.
-They are skilled at using their mind and hands to solve different puzzles.
-ISTPs prefer to break down problems into many parts and try to find out the interrelation and framework associated with the details.
+People with the ISTP personality are often analytical, which can make them significantly successful at problem-solving.
+They can be skilled at using their minds and hands to solve different puzzles.
+ISTPs may also prefer to break down problems into many parts and try to find the interrelation and framework associated with the details.

-ISTPs Prefer Hands-On Activities
+ISTPs Can Prefer Hands-On Activities

-ISTPs have great hand-eye coordination, are mechanically inclined, and enjoy solving problems using their hands.
-ISTPs often display high levels of energy and prefer to use their hands and body to explore the concrete world.
-They prefer hands-on activities and are likely to underperform academically due to a lack of stimulation.
+ISTPs may have significant hand-eye coordination, are often mechanically inclined, and may enjoy solving problems using their hands.
+ISTPs often display high energy levels and prefer to use their hands and body to explore the concrete world.
+They may prefer hands-on activities and underperform academically due to a lack of stimulation.

-They Are Effective At Prioritizing Things
+They May Be Effective At Prioritizing

-They May Get Easily Bored And Engage In Risky Behaviors
+They May Get Easily Bored

 They May Avoid Commitment

-Although ISTPs may run from long-term commitments, they might be able to comfortably remain in a lifelong relationship if they are given the space to take it one day at a time.
-If they are forced to decide on a long-term commitment prematurely, they might get uncomfortable.
-ISTPs enjoy the freedom of choosing what they want, and longstanding commitments may remove the freedom of choice.
-However, when ISTPs find a person or thing worthy of their commitment, they can stick around.
+Although ISTPs may run from long-term commitments, they might be able to comfortably remain in a lifelong relationship if given the space to take it one day at a time.
+They could feel uncomfortable if they are forced to decide on a long-term commitment prematurely.
+ISTPs enjoy the freedom of choosing what they want, and longstanding commitments may remove the freedom of choice if pushed onto them.

 They Have An Adventurous Spirit

 ISTPs can enjoy thrilling and new experiences, which may lead them to engage in risky behaviors.
-It is common to find people with the ISTP personality type in risky hobbies such as ice hockey, bungee jumping, and motorcycling.
-ISTPs are stubborn and might avoid long-term commitments, which can make them vulnerable to risky behaviors.
+People with this personality might be found in risky hobbies such as ice hockey, bungee jumping, and motorcycling.
+ISTPs are stubborn and might also avoid long-term commitments, making them vulnerable to risky behaviors.